mlochbaum/Singeli/doc/permutations.md

 ## Counting quick

-I explained it to Ford because he always has helpful suggestions.
+I explained it to Ford because he's always so helpful with suggestions.
 He said it was "like a model train set that takes up an entire room of someone's house", yay!
 And also he had a really cool idea for the counter.
-I was trying to apply SIMD instructions, but they're not very good for this because they're not designed to communicate between the elements too much.
+I kept trying to apply SIMD instructions, but they're not very good for this because they're not designed to communicate between the elements too much.
 Ford said I can use regular addition!

     0x552 + 0x9ab = 0xefd
     0x553 + 0x9ab = 0xefe